tomgallagher/RecordReplay/README.md

 # WHY SHOULD YOU INSTALL RECORD/REPLAY?

+As you develop, and definitely before you deploy to production, you want to know that all the key functionality really works.
+You don’t want your users to find the bugs before you do.
+Your users will not stick around for long if that happens.

-Manual end-to-end functionality testing is time-consuming and tedious.
+Yet manual end-to-end functional testing is time-consuming and tedious.
+It is a prime candidate for automation.
 Record/Replay delivers easy automation testing to everyone, __speeding up delivery of production code__ you can trust.
 This allows the continuous delivery process to run smoothly at your organization with a quality selection of functional tests.